A unique and viable approach to establishing local food self-reliance and building stronger communities.

 Here are some close-ups for construction details:

-Begin by setting up frame on level ground with the ends facing north and south.
+Begin by setting up frame on level ground with the ends facing east and west; this gives you maximum sunlight for your plants throughout the day..

 Use 2 x 4's to frame side-walls.
 Upright metal posts are on bricks or blocks of wood to keep structure level and prevent it from sinking into the ground.
 Any wood that touches the ground should be pressure-treated.